Pylons/pyramid/docs/zcml/route.rst

   .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

-``view_request_type``
-  A :term:`dotted Python name` to an interface representing a :term:`request type`.
-If this argument is not specified, any request type will be considered a match for the view associated with this route.

-  If the ``view`` attribute is not provided, this attribute has no effect.

-  This attribute can also be spelled as ``request_type``.

-``view_containment``
-  This value should be a :term:`dotted Python name` string representing the class that a graph traversal parent object of the :term:`context` must be an instance of (or :term:`interface` that a parent object must provide) in order for this view to be found and called.
-Your models must be "location-aware" to use this feature.
-  See :ref:`location_aware` for more information about location-awareness.

-  If the ``view`` attribute is not provided, this attribute has no effect.

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

 ``view_attr``
   The view machinery defaults to using the ``__call__`` method of the view callable (or the function itself, if the view callable is a